Orange County Drug Sales Lawyer

 If you are found to be in possession of illegal drugs and officers also discovered items such as scales, packaging materials, and pay/owe sheets the prosecution will likely attempt to convict you of possession for sale.
 California courts take drug sales charges much more seriously than drug possession.

-In most cases, if police believe that you were involved in the sale of drugs, they will do whatever they can in order to secure a conviction.
+In most cases, if police believe that you were involved in the sale of drugs or any other drug crime, they will do whatever they can in order to secure a conviction.
 From gathering cell phone evidence to using GPS trackers, they will go all out on drug sales cases.

 Call Attorney Jacqueline Goodman Now for You Best Defense!